Jburlama/Jburlama/README.md

-# 👋 Hello there, Im Jhonas!
+# 👋 Hello there, I'm Jhonas!
-a passionate software developer studing at 42 Porto.
+I am a passionate software developer studying at 42 Porto.